Awards & Honors

 Phi Kappa Phi, an academic honor society dedicated to the recognition and promotion of academic excellence in all fields of higher education.
 Those elected to membership in Phi Kappa Phi include the upper 7.5% of last-term juniors and the upper 10% of seniors, along with outstanding graduate students, faculty, and alumni.
 To get more information about UNM's Phi Kappa Phi chapter, please visit their national website.

 This reception is held to honor students for excellence in academics, volunteerism, and leadership.
 A keynote speaker and refreshments highlight the program held every year in April.
 The reception is sponsored by the Student Activities Center.
 The following awards are presented at the reception:

 - Alumni Citizenship & Scholarship Awards

 The UNM Honors College provides extra opportunities for high-achieving students.
 The admission process is a holistic decision made after a review of the applicant’s high school curriculum and GPA, standardized test scores, and evidence of leadership and community involvement.
 To apply to the Honors College, incoming freshmen, current UNM students, or transfer students must fill out an application.
 Visit the department website or call 277-4211.

 UNM Leadership and Involvement Award

-The UNM Leadership and Involvement Award recognizes applicants and nominees who have excelled in leadership, as well as academic and co-curricular activities.
+The UNM Leadership and Involvement Awards recognize students who have excelled in leadership, as well as academic and co-curricular activities.
 Applications are due in November and applicants must have a minimum 2.5 GPA, minimum of 60 hours earned, campus co-curricular activities and leadership and other contributions to the campus and surrounding communities.
 Seniors and graduate students are eligible to apply as well.
-Students are notified of selection in January and honored at an annual reception in February.
-Contact the Student Activities Center for more information (SUB room 1018, 277-4706) or CLICK HERE to download the application.
+Students may apply by filling out the Leadership and Involvement Award Application.
+Completed applications are due to the Student Activities Center (SUB room 1018) no later than 5:00 p.m. on Monday, November 18th, 2019.